DCSB-Test/avatar_best__practices/README.md

 # Common Problems

-## Telehealth Connectivity:
+## Telehealth Issues:

 ### Not Receiving Links:

 If you or your client did not receive a teleehealth link, access the telehealth console via Luanch Telehealth, click on the appointment and then click resend link.
-TODO: ADD PICTURES

-# Bill Rhinehardt
+This will resend links to the clients most resently entered contact information incase it has changed or there was a previous error sending the link.

+### Meet Now:

+If all else fails trying to connect using the scheduled telehealth appointment, you can use the meet now button to meet with a client.
+After clicking the "Meet Now" button, select yourself as the provider.
+Once you are in a meeting, you can add a participate buy clicking the "participants" button show here:

+Next click "add participant(s)" which will give you a form to enter the clients first and last name, contact method, and contact information.
+Fill this form out and click "Add".
+This will send adirect link to the client that they can then join with.